JamesWoolfenden/gcp-container-cloudbuild/README.md

-# how to build a container in cloud build
+# how to build a spring boot container in cloud build

 Set-up your repository, and then set-up your project to use a trigger (in cloud build).
 Choose the option: